Special Educational Needs and Disability Provision

 18. Contact details for raising concerns

-If you have any concerns or would like to discuss this document further please contact Gareth Rennie (SENDCO) 0161 224 7752.
+If you have any concerns or would like to discuss this document further, please contact Kate Penny (SENDCO) 0161 224 7752.

 20. Monitoring arrangements

-This information report will be reviewed by the SENDCO, Gareth Rennie, every year.
+This information report will be reviewed by the SENDCO, Kate Penny, every year.
 It will also be updated if any changes to the information are made during the year.